7 MCP Tools to Supercharge Your AI Agent

 Your agent becomes a complete content automation system.

-The difference between "having tools" and "having incredible workflows" is configuration.
+The difference between "having tools" and "having incredible workflows" comes down to configuration.

 In your CLAUDE.md: